ravendb/docs/version_2/docs/client-api/querying/linq-extensions/search.markdown

 Eventually all queries are always transformed into a Lucene query.
 The query like above will be translated into <em>Name:Jo*</em>.

 {WARNING An attempt to use `string.Contains()` method as condition of `Where` closure, will throw `NotSupportedException`.
 That is because the search term like \*<em>term</em>* (note wildcards at the beginning and at the end) can cause performance issues.
 Due to Raven's *safe-by-default* paradigm such operation is forbidden.
-If you really want to achieve this case, you will find more details in one of the next section. /}
+If you really want to achieve this case, you will find more details in one of the next section below. /}

 {INFO Note that that results of a query might be different depending on [an analyzer](../static-indexes/configuring-index-options) that was applied./}